 Large Date.
 Very sharply struck with vibrant antique white luster.
 Popular as a first year Seated Half Dime with the short-lived 'No Stars' obverse.

 No Drapery, Small Stars.
-Brilliant white luster with attractive rich multi-color accent.
+Brilliant white luster at the core with attractive rich multi-color peripheral toning.
 Quite eye-catching.

 CAC.
 No Drapery.
 Extremely well struck with rich mint luster and light golden-tan toning.

 CAC.
 Drapery.
 Sharply struck with very attractive silver-white surfaces.